Vortex-antivortex physics in shell-shaped Bose-Einstein condensates: Vortices on a two-dimensional spherical surface

 To formalize this intuitive understanding that condensate flow on the 2D shell pulls vortices having opposite circulations closer together, but rotation pushes them apart and towards the rotation axis, we evaluate the energy associated with rotation to be

-Here, $R$ is the shell radius, and $R^2\cos\alpha$ indicates that rotational energy scales as the surface area covered by the condensate atoms set in motion by each vortex.
+where $R$ is the shell radius.
+For $\alpha=0$, Eq.~(\ref{eq:Erot2}) reduces to the number of atoms on the surface of the sphere rotating about the antipodal vortex-antivortex pair.
+For $\alpha \neq 0$, the factor of $R^2\cos\alpha$ indicates a projection of angular momentum to the rotation axis of a given vortex, i.e., its center.
 Combining Eqs.~(\ref{eq:KEalpha}) and~(\ref{eq:Erot2}), the dimensionless form of the energy per particle in the rotating frame becomes

 where $N = 4 \pi R^2 \rho_{\mathrm{2D}}$ is the total number of condensed atoms, $E_R = \hbar^2/(2 m R^2)$ sets the characteristic energy scale, and $\tilde \Omega = \frac{2m}{\hbar} \Omega R^2$ is a dimensionless angular velocity.